 PS – if you ever manage to perfect that Quesedialla recipe, invite me for beta testing, before making millions by selling it!

-- That would be called PNF or in physiobabble proprioceptive neuromuscular facilitation and is a highly effective, but also strenuous method, to get more mobile.
+That would be called PNF or in physiobabble proprioceptive neuromuscular facilitation and is a highly effective, but also strenuous method, to get more flexible.